role-call/role-call/README.md

-# Role call
+# Roll call

-_role call ist a web-based tool to take attendance of individuals_
+_roll call ist a web-based tool to take attendance of individuals_

 ## Installation

-Role call uses python with django in a venv so
+Roll call uses python with django in a venv so
 ### Linux/Mac OS
 ```
  source bin/activate